aravi3/cpu-load-monitor/README.md

 If this application were to be extended for production use, it could use a few modifications:

 - Persistence: Use a database to persist the historical CPU load data so that it's not lost.
-Can use this info for other purposes like detecting patterns in load over time or during specific times of the day
+This info can be used for other purposes later, such as detecting patterns in load over time or during specific times of the day.
-- Communication: Use WebSockets instead of polling for real-time updates
+- Communication: Use WebSockets instead of polling for real-time updates.
-- UI/UX: Use D3 instead of/in conjunction with Highcharts for more advanced and varied data visualizations
+- UI/UX: Use D3 instead of/in conjunction with Highcharts for more advanced and varied data visualizations.
-- Security: Implement authentication so that CPU load data is not publicly visible (this information could be useful to hackers looking to overload an entity's server with network traffic as a form of DoS attack)
+- Security: Implement authentication so that CPU load data is not publicly visible (this information could be useful to hackers looking to overload an entity's server with network traffic as a form of DoS attack).
-- Logging: Log errors/alerts in Datadog for long-term monitoring and searching
+- Logging: Log errors/alerts in Datadog for ease of long-term monitoring and searching.

 ## Contact